 For many M2M applications there may be an interest to have poll model for communications between MTC devices and the MTC Server.
 This may be because the MTC User wants to be in control of communication from MTC Devices, and does not allow MTC Devices to randomly access the MTC Server.
 Also for applications where normally the MTC Devices initiate communications, there may occasionally be a need for the MTC Server to poll data from MTC devices.

 For MTC Devices that are not continuously attached to the network or that have no always-on PDP/PDN connection it is beneficial to trigger MTC Devices to attach and/or establish a PDP/PDN connection based on a trigger indication from the MTC server.
 It is important that it can be guaranteed to the MTC User that MTC Devices can only be triggered to attach and/or establish a PDP/PDN connection by authorized MTC Servers.
+If the network is not able to trigger the MTC Device, e.g. due to network congestion, the network may report the trigger failure to the MTC Server.

+Triggering of MTC Devices is based on the use of an identifier identifying the MTC Device that needs to be triggered.
+The identifier used by the MTC User in the triggering request to the MTC Server can be different from the identifier used by the MTC Server in the triggering request to the PLMN network.

 5.8.2 Required Functionality